Korean War Legacy Project

 Missions

-Ivan Holshausen offers details of typical missions during his time in Korea.
-His squadron began working under close support to assist ground troops who were in trouble.
-He recalls often times these planes would also carry napalm bombs.
-He proudly shares that he was the last pilot in a Sabre to drop napalm in Korea.
+Ivan Holshausen provides details of typical missions during his time in Korea, where his squadron worked closely to support ground troops in distress.
+Often, these planes carried napalm bombs as well.
+Notably, he proudly mentions being the last pilot in a Sabre to drop napalm in Korea.

 Tags: Front lines,Physical destruction,Pride,Weapons